i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 -   **Lab: The Proof in Practice**
     Let’s use De Morgan’s Law to prove our AND gate design is correct.
-    1. The two side torches are NOT gates on our inputs, giving us `!A` and `!B`.
+    1. The two redstone torches on the back of our redstone lamps are NOT gates, giving us `!A` and `!B`.
-    2. Their signals merge into the central block, which is an OR gate (`!A OR !B`).
+    2. Their signals merge into the central spot, which is an OR gate (`!A OR !B`).
     3. The final output torch is a NOT gate on that signal.
-    4. Therefore, the full expression for our circuit is `!(!A OR !B)`.
+Therefore, the full expression for our circuit is `!(!A OR !B)`.
-    5. Applying De Morgan’s Law to the part in the parentheses: `!A OR !B` is the same as `!(A AND B)`.
+    4. Applying De Morgan’s Law to the part in the parentheses: `!A OR !B` is the same as `!(A AND B)`.
-    6. Substituting that back in, our expression becomes `!(!(A AND B))`.
+    5. Substituting that back in, our expression becomes `!(!(A AND B))`.
-    7. The two NOTs (`!!`) cancel each other out, leaving `A AND B`.
-We used formal logic to prove our physical circuit is correct!
+    6. The two NOTs (`!!`) cancel each other out, leaving `A AND B`.
+We just proved our physical circuit is correct!

 ---